FragAttacks

-FragAttacks, or fragmentation and aggregation attacks, are a group of Wi-Fi vulnerabilities discovered by security research Mathy Vanhoef.
+FragAttacks, or fragmentation and aggregation attacks, are a group of Wi-Fi vulnerabilities discovered by security researcher Mathy Vanhoef.
 Since the vulnerabilities are design flaws in the Wi-Fi standard, any device released after 1997 could be vulnerable.
 The attack can be executed without special privileges.
-The attack was detailed on August 5, 2021 at Black Hat Briefings USA and at later at the USENIX 30th Security Symposium, where recordings are shared publicly.
+The attack was detailed in August 2021 at Black Hat Briefings USA and later at the USENIX 30th Security Symposium, where recordings are shared publicly.
 The attack does not leave any trace in the network logs.